 In the following conversation, Willie and I talk about his Tours of Duty, the futility of war and racism, the effect of PTSD and the hope for a brighter future for humanity.

 In Willie’s Words

 But during the course of my senior year, my dad died.
-1967 was one those turbulent years, because we had all of the things going on in America, all the civil rights movement, the sit ins, the marches, and all those types of things that a lot of college students were involved in.
+1967 was one of those turbulent years because we had all of the things going on in America, all the civil rights movement, the sit-ins, the marches, and all those types of things that a lot of college students were involved in.
 Prairie View A & M was on the forefront, down here in the South, getting involved in activities happening in Texas, so I was a pretty militant kind of guy.

 We went on to the funeral, and during the course of the funeral, my father’s employer stood up to give remarks about my dad, and he (my dad) was very sensitive about being called a Boy, and the employer said, “Willie Ace was a good boy!”
 And I don’t know, it was just like those…all the pent-up anger, all that grief and frustration came out, and I just cursed him outright then at church.
 And you’re talking militant!
 I was ready to go kill every white person I could ever see!

 I dropped out of school and came to Dallas.
 I was staying with my sister and got a letter to say that the US Marshalls were looking for me, for draft evasion.
 Being ROTC, I should have you know, gone and did my duty, and gone and got my bars and went on into the service.